Koredotcom/docs/docs/xo/agentai/agent-experience/agent-assist-widget-v3.md

 * **Feedback**: Empowers agents to provide real-time feedback on suggestions.
 This continuous process forms a dynamic loop, allowing Machine Learning (ML) algorithms to continuously enhance and customize recommendations for accurate and contextually relevant outcomes.
 * **Next Best Action**: Enhances the product by enabling seamless execution of Dialog Tasks for swift customer query resolution.
 The generative AI nodes and script nodes integration equips the system to efficiently communicate with external systems through API calls.
 This leads to improved customer experience and reduced necessity for frequent screen changes for agents.
 This allows agents to deliver contextually relevant next-best responses, contributing to a more streamlined and effective contact center operation.
 * **Multi-language Support**: Provides multiple language support, enabling agents to switch between languages instantaneously.
 It ensures seamless communication with users in diverse linguistic environments.
 Agents can engage with customers in their preferred language, providing a more personalized and efficient support experience.
-* **Knowledge AI**: Allows customization of Knowledge AI search result displays with control over search results presentation, the option to display auto suggestions in the Ask Agent AI search bar, and optimization of the search experience through advanced Knowledge AI API configuration, offering both Basic and Advanced options.
+* **Knowledge AI**: Allows customization of Knowledge AI search result displays with control over search results presentation, the option to display auto suggestions in the Ask AgentAssist search bar, and optimization of the search experience through advanced Knowledge AI API configuration, offering both Basic and Advanced options.
+* **Image or file attachment**: Allows image or file attachments during live conversations.
+* **Theme selection**: Allows customization of the widget appearance by letting you select a Dark or Light theme.
+* **In-line Digital Form**: Lets you easily collect customer information during live conversations.

 <img src="../widget-images/agent-assist-widget-v3-appearance.png" alt="agent-assist-widget-v3-appearance.png" title="agent-assist-widget-v3-appearance.png" style="border: 1px solid gray; zoom:80%;">